eleda77/eleda77.github.io/docs/vocab_list.md

 **humpty** - a low padded seat; pouffe

 **hurble** - I swear Pratchett made this one up too but it sounds funny

+**hyperbaric** - of or involving a gas at a pressure greater than normal

 **hythe** - a landing-place in a river; a harbour or small port